 This was supposed to be Milwaukee’s series.
-Another Bucks-Lakers West final was supposed to be in the cards.
+Instead, another Bucks-Lakers West final was supposed to be in the cards.

 This was only a best-of-five series, not a best-of-seven, so it rates lower on the list, but this was a landmark event, the first time a No. 8 seed had ever beaten a top seed in the 16-team (four-round) playoff era.
-Landmark upsets find this list.
+Thus, landmark upsets find this list.

 What added to the weight of this upset?
 Seattle made the Western Conference Finals in 1993 and pushed the Phoenix Suns to a Game 7 before losing.
-This was a very good team with playoff experience.
+This was an excellent team with playoff experience.
 It went 63-19 in the 1994 season, a member of the rare “under-20-losses” club.
 The SuperSonics also won the first two games of this series without too much worry.
-Denver’s ability to not only rally, but win consecutive overtime games against a more accomplished opponent – including the deciding Game 5 on the road in Seattle – left observers speechless.
+Denver’s ability to not only rally but win consecutive overtime games against a more accomplished opponent – including the deciding Game 5 on the road in Seattle – left observers speechless.

 This is a landmark upset, the first time an 8 seed beat a top seed since the first round moved to a best-of-seven format.

 Even more than Nuggets-SuperSonics in 1994, this upset reverberated throughout the NBA.
 The 2007 Mavericks, unlike the 1994 Sonics, had reached the NBA Finals the year before.
-Dirk Nowitzki was setting his sights on the championship which somehow eluded him in the 2006 Finals against the Miami Heat.
-Typically, the NBA is a league in which teams that go deep into the playoffs and fall just short one year are able to go deep the next year.
+Dirk Nowitzki was setting his sights on the championship, which somehow eluded him in the 2006 Finals against the Miami Heat.
+Typically, the NBA is a league where teams that go deep into the playoffs and fall short one year can go deep the next year.
 After the Mavericks went 67-15 in the regular season, they stood as the clear favorite in the Western Conference.
-The Kobe Bryant-Pau Gasol union in LakerLand was still a season away.
+The Kobe Bryant-Pau Gasol union in Lakeland was still a season away.

 Yet, Baron Davis, Matt Barnes, and the rest of the Golden State Warriors – behind former Dallas coach Don Nelson (oh, how that had to sting the Mavs and their fans) – constantly flummoxed and rattled the Mavs with their energy and pace.
 Oracle Arena was louder then than it was during the Warriors’ championship run this past spring.